 George Bernard Shaw said, “I am of the opinion that my life belongs to the community, and as long as I live, it is my privilege to serve whatever I can.
 I want to be thoroughly used up when I die, for the harder I work, the more I live.
 I rejoice in life.”

-Icon painters become alive in their commitment to create because it is a lifestyle.
+Icon painting becomes a lifestyle.
 It becomes the way we see, think and meditate.
 Icon painting is about finding the balance between showing up everyday and enjoying the dedication to sharing something spiritual with the world.

 Writers rearrange words, musicians rearrange notes, icon painters rearrange eggs and dirt.
 I love the raw material as much as the limitless interpretation of the images.
 This small collection of radical nontraditional icons were a vacation from the discipline and a voyage in creative possibilities.
 I surprised myself just by rearranging the ingredients.